whoschek/bzfs/README.md

 **--force**

-*  Before replication, delete destination ZFS snapshots that are more recent than the most recent common snapshot included on the source ('conflicting snapshots') and rollback the destination dataset correspondingly before starting replication.
-Also, if no common snapshot is included then delete all destination snapshots before starting replication.
-Without the --force flag, the destination dataset is treated as append-only, hence no destination snapshot that already exists is deleted, and instead the operation is aborted with an error when encountering a conflicting snapshot.
+*  Same as --force-rollback-to-latest-common-snapshot (see above), except that additionally, if no common snapshot is included, then delete all destination snapshots before starting replication.
+    Without the --force* flags, the destination dataset is treated as append-only, hence no destination snapshot that already exists is deleted, and instead the operation is aborted with an error when encountering a conflicting snapshot.

+    Analogy: --force-rollback-to-latest-snapshot is a tiny hammer,
+    whereas --force-rollback-to-latest-common-snapshot is a medium
+    sized hammer, and --force is a large hammer.
+Use the smallest hammer that can fix the problem.
+By default no hammer is ever used.

 <!-- -->